PX4/PX4-user_guide/en/dronecan/README.md

 [DroneCAN](https://dronecan.github.io/) is a open software communication protocol for flight controllers and other [CAN](../can/README.md) devices on a vehicle to communicate with each other.

 :::warning
-- DroneCAN is not enabled by default, and nor are specific sensors and publications.
+- DroneCAN is not enabled by default, and nor are specific sensors and features that use it.
   For setup information see [PX4 Configuration](#px4-configuration).
 - PX4 requires an SD card to enable dynamic node allocation and for firmware update.
   The SD card is not used in flight.